 It is preferable to start swimming lessons as early as possible to take advantage of babies natural reflexes.

-Infants up to 4 months of age will automatically close off their airways when under water until they are around 4-6 months old, so are quite safe if submerged for short times.
+Infants automatically close off their airways when under water until they are around 4-6 months old, so are quite safe if submerged for short times.
 With regular practice they soon learn to hold their breath on their own.
 Once this reflex disappears it makes it harder to start learning breath control.

 This skill translates to safety as the child gets older; giving them time to think about their situation, find a safe place to go without panicking and giving parents time to safely respond.